kosiname/Kosiname/README.md

 ### Hi there 👋
-This is a collection of my SQL and Python for database management files
+This is a collection of my SQL and Python for database management files I also added some data visualization projects I did with inspiration and data sets from online sources.

 <!--
 **kosiname/Kosiname** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.